 Evolutionary optimization with Dynamic-Window of interest

 In this type of algorithms, the WOI is dynamic (DWOI), meanings that WOI updated during the processes and continues to approach the origin.
 The way of calculation the initial WOI described in the previous section.
 The mating is done only inside each concept, isn’t done between concepts.
-The grading inside each concept is done by calculating the distance between each configuration to DWOI.
-The configuration(s?) which are closest to the DWOI continue to the next crossover.
-If one or more of the configurations is non-dominated by the DWOI they will enter to the DWOI and all other configuration in the DWOI which dominated by the new configurations will be excluded from the DWOI and will enter to the archive.
 Concepts with a small number of configurations the selection will be randomly and concepts with a large number of configurations the selection will be done by the genetic algorithm.

 Genetic Algorithm

 The Genetic Algorithm (GA) runs only inside each concept and has no effect on other concepts except for changing the DWOI.